 Taking the time to explore your options through the state or federal marketplaces can help you find the right plan that fits your needs.
 And don’t forget—there are potential tax benefits and subsidies available to make health insurance more affordable for self-employed photographers.

-For more insights into managing your photography business, be sure to check out our Shoot and Thrive business course, where we cover everything from health insurance to marketing strategies.
+For more insights into managing your photography business, be sure to check out The Photography Business Academy, where we cover everything photographers need to operate a successful and consistently generating business – from health insurance to marketing strategies to sales and more!

 Transform your photography business into a streamlined, profitable venture that gives you more time, freedom, and confidence.